daypack-dev/daypack-lib/README.md

 - `Split_and_shift`

-  - Daypack splits task segment into smaller segments (with some specificed minimum size), then shifts them around and tries to find a spot
+  - Daypack splits task segment into smaller segments (with some specificed minimum size, and optional maximum size), then shifts them around and tries to find a spot

   - E.g. "This work takes 5 hours, I need it done by the end of this week,